-Clustering for high availability and capacity is discussed in Section 2.8, "Clustering," on page 71.
+Clustering for high availability and capacity is discussed in Section 2.5, "Clustering," on page 60.
 For now, you should know that:

 - High availability of the User Application is available through clustering.
 You can set up a cluster so that each node runs one User Application instance.
 The instances are all coequals (peers). - Automatic failover is supported.
-Tasks can still be completed after a loss of a cluster node.
-A manual process needs to be used to resume processing of workflows assigned to the node that has been lost.
+An interrupted workflow can resume after the loss of a cluster node.

-See Section 2.8, "Clustering," on page 71 for more information.
+See Section 2.5, "Clustering," on page 60 for more information.